 I have been make slow but steady progress on the ship over the past two months, and more recently I've tried to increase my pace a little bit, as I was getting discouraged by the lack of visible progress.
 Currently, I have finished the first layer of exterior planking on the hull and am just beginning the walnut layer on both the inside of the rails and on the outside.
-Here are some images from the past two months and a little bit about them:
+Here are some images from the past t

 This first one shows the installation of the waterways, which I had been hung up on for a while.
 These were fairly thick, laser-cut, walnut parts that required a pretty big bevel along their length.
 Since I thought this was going to be tricky to get right, I had stalled for a while on it (plus I was pretty busy in outside life as well).
 But, once I got down to it, it turned out to not be that big a deal and I only cut myself a few times with the x-acto knife ;)